jon-j-warren/fantasy-hockey/README.md

 does not stack with the Team Bonding payout since first place will __always__ be in the same division as the winner (since they are the winner))

+Divisional captains will be decided by the first 4 people to both register and pay the league dues for the season.
+The first 2 of those 4 will get to decide whether they would like their division to have 3 or 4 teams (deciding whether to opt for trying for a high prize versus a better chance at winning).

-Divisions will be decided by the commissioner immediately following the conclusion of the draft.
+The divisions will be named and drafted immediately following the conclusion of the live draft, and will be drafted in snake ordering (where the ordering is determined by whoever registered and paid earlier drafts earlier).

 <br />